JosephSerUSP/Stillnight-Win3.1/doc/storyDoc.md

 Yukio: Another summoner.
 At some point during the game, the both of you fight.
 Both a reference to the original summoner from the first Megami Tensei game, as well as the grandfather to the real life person who inspired Laura.
+It's possible for him to join the party in a specific quest.
+His summons are a special passive and aren't included in the party - they shield him from direct damage and act on his behalf.

-Daphne: Found on the 4th floor of the dungeon. ????
+Daphne: First found on the 4th floor of the dungeon. ????
+A stub.

 TRUE ENDING: The player needs to "beat the game" several times in order to see the game's true ending - This slowly opens up layers of meta progression which eventually allows the game's "true" ending to be beaten.
 "Beating the game" means getting the normal ending, where they suffer a gruesome, terrifying fate at the hands of the final boss, and watch the epilogue unfold, with some slightly different sub-scenes depending on what they did on that run and the meta progression.